THIS POST IS OUT OF DATE: PLEASE CLICK HERE FOR THE UPDATED VERSION

 (Half a sentence is enough, or be creative and speak a full sentence)

-Make it as relevant to the topic as possible, and also try to mention multiple(s) of the Subject (what the topic is about).
+Make it as relevant to the topic as possible, and also you should mention multiple(s) of the Subject (what the topic is about).

 Don’t worry if you don’t mention multiples in this part, because we have a rule for that 🙂